avaneev/biteopt/README.md

 "old" populations.
 Conceptually, it can be called a weighted-random crossover that combines solutions from diverse sources.

-8. Solution generator that is DE-alike in its base.
+8. Solution generator that is DE-alike at its base.
 It calculates a centroid of a number of best solutions, and then applies "mutation" operation between the centroid and the solutions, using a random multiplier.
 This approach is similar to the "move" operation of generator 1.